ea fc 26 gamepad vs keyboard

 Final Verdict: Which One Wins?

+So, which should you choose?
+If you’re aiming for competitive play, there’s no contest, and a gamepad is the way to go.
+It’s smoother, more versatile, and designed to fit the way EA built the game.
 If you’re a casual PC gamer, though, and you’re used to the sharpness of keyboard controls, you can absolutely stick with it.
 Passing feels snappy, defending can be fun, and you don’t have to buy new gear.

 Personally, I’d say grab a decent controller and give it a fair shot.
 After a week, most players never go back.
 But hey—at the end of the day, it’s your game, your squad, your fun.